 The cranial vault contains brain tissue, blood and cerebrospinal fluid (CSF).
-The cranial vault is similar to a rigid box.
-As the volume of the three components within the skull (brain matter, blood and CSF) must remain equal, an increase in one component there must be accompanied by a decrease in another component.
+After closure of a child’s sutures, the cranial vault is similar to a rigid box.
+As the volume of the three components within the skull (brain matter, blood and CSF) must remain equal, an increase in one component must be accompanied by a decrease in another component.
 If there is not, an increase in intracranial pressure (ICP) will occur.

-The ventricular system produces CSF at approximately 25ml/hr (estimated at 0.35mls/kg/hr in children) by the choroid plexus in the lateral ventricles.
+The ventricular system produces CSF at approximately 20mL/hr (estimated at 0.35mL/min in children) by the choroid plexus in the lateral ventricles.
 The CSF circulates around the brain and spinal cord and is then reabsorbed via the arachnoid villi.
-The normal range of ICP is 0-15mmHg with the upper limit being 20mmHg.

 This guideline is aimed at RCH staff involved in the use and management of EVD and ICP monitoring.

-An EVD/ICP monitor is contraindicated in the following circumstances:
+An EVD/ICP monitor is contraindicated in the following patients:

-Increased ICP is usually referred to as above 15mmHg.
-Common clinical signs of early intracranial hypertension include: vomiting, irritability, headache, seizures, photophobia, lethargy, nystagmus, and diplopia.
+Increased ICP is usually defined as sustained rises above 15mmHg.
+Common clinical signs of early intracranial hypertension include; headache, vomiting, irritability, seizures, photophobia, lethargy, nystagmus, and diplopia.

-With severe intracranial hypertension, consciousness is depressed, tone and reflexes of the limbs are altered, pupils enlarge, papillary reaction to light is sluggish and spontaneous movement of the limbs is decreased.
+With severe intracranial hypertension, consciousness becomes depressed, tone and reflexes of the limbs are altered, pupils enlarge, papillary reaction to light is sluggish and spontaneous movement of the limbs is decreased.
 Signs may be unilateral or bilateral depending on the cause of the intracranial hypertension.
-At a pre-morbid high level of ICP, spontaneous respiration is depressed, hypertension occurs and heart rate is slowed, this is known as Cushing’s triad.
-Infants who have non-fused suture lines with open fontanel’s have a degree of compensation before signs of increased ICP are evident.

-Patients will usually arrive on the unit from the operating theatre with the EVD insitu, if the EVD is not set up; seek advice from the AUM, CNF or CNS.
+Patients will usually arrive on the unit from the operating theatre with the EVD insitu, if the EVD is not set up; seek advice from the AUM, CSN or CNS.

 At the beginning of each shift it is the responsibility of the nurse RN caring for a patient with an EVD to complete the following mandatory safety checks:

 The pressure transducer of the EVD must be maintained at the same horizontal level as the ventricles to ensure reliable interpretation of its value.
 The laser level device should be in line with the patient's Foramen of Monro (FOM).
-If the patient is supine, level the EVD system to the tragus of the ear.
-If the patient is lateral, level the EVD to the mid sagittal line (between the eyebrows).
-Every time the patient moves the EVD must be releveled.
+If the patient is supine with their

 CSF sampling must be conducted using standard aseptic technique every 24 hours (preferably in the AM) unless otherwise indicated by the Neurosurgeon.
 The procedure will require 1 – 2 registered nurses who are competent and confident with this procedure, having previously completed their EVD and CVAD competencies.

 N.B.
-If patient has minimal drainage: consider clamping EVD 10-15 minutes prior to sampling to assist with collection of CSF as the patients ICP will increase enabling a sample to be obtained more easily.
-To maintain patient safety ensure this is discussed with AUM.
+If patient has minimal drainage: consider clamping EVD 10-15 minutes prior to sampling to assist with collection of CSF as the patients ICP will increase, enabling a sample to be obtained more easily.
+To maintain patient safety, ensure this is discussed with the AUM.

-Under no circumstances is a sample to be obtained via aspiration, as the risk of aspirating brain parenchyma exists.
+** Under no circumstance is a sample to be obtained via aspiration, as the risk of aspirating brain parenchyma exists.